HomeTrip ideasPhotographyIn pursuit of the perfect photo: Sunrise at Nemrut

 On both the east and west terraces are statues of King Antiochos and the gods and goddesses who are now symbols of Nemrut.
 Set on a hillock, lion and eagle statues symbolize dominance of earth and sky.
 In addition, the oldest known horoscope in history is located on the western terrace.
 Carved into a stone slab, the Lion Horoscope depicts a lion covered with stars, signifying a future constellation.

-A perfect experience: Sunrise at Nemrut
+A flawless experience: Sunrise at Mount Nemrut

 Sunrise among the gods and goddesses atop Mount Nemrut